 I spent my time looking after the ‘babes’ (children aged 7 - 16), helping with hair, make-up & costumes.
 My main role was to make sure they were safe and well behaved!

 I thoroughly enjoyed the experience and have returned every Christmas since.
 Over the years I have met some wonderful people and made some great friends.

-I am now a licensed chaperone and enjoyed working with the cast of Cinderella at the Kings last December.
+I am now a licensed chaperone and enjoy working with the cast of the pantomime at the Kings each year.